 Google poles we are trying this, we need to fix a disconnect bw us and the student body and

-2L
+Kourtney

 Able to give a % of ppl who have complained?
 I study in library all the time, theres always room there.
 What were these ppl saying exactly?
 Certain kinds of ppl?
 I have been here since 1L yr + haven’t seen an issue.